David Reid (boxer): Pro career

 Reid began his professional career, with much attention from boxing magazines, when he defeated Sam Calderon on March 21, 1997, by a unanimous four round decision, in Atlantic City, New Jersey.

 He followed his debut victory with four knockout wins in a row, before meeting former world Welterweight champion Jorge Vaca, on October 3 of the same year, also at Atlantic City.
 He knocked Vaca out in the first round.

 His next bout, against Dan Conolly, was showcased on HBO Boxing, and it was also covered, round by round, by The Ring.
 Reid earned his sixth victory in a row, knocking out Conolly (who was described by The Ring magazine as a "game opponent") in five rounds.

 On January 31, 1998, he dropped Robert Frazier in the first round.
-Despite losing a point in round six due to what the fight's referee thought was dirty tactics, Reid went on to beat Frazier by an eight round unanimous decision.
+Despite losing a point in round six due to what the referee thought was dirty tactics, Reid went on to beat Frazier by an eight round unanimous decision.

 After two more wins, he faced former world champion Simon Brown, knocking him out in four rounds on June 27, at Reid's hometown.
 On October 24, he claimed his first belt, defeating James Cocker by a twelve round unanimous decision, to win the WBC's Continental Americas light middleweight title.